BenedettoSimone/KetoCare/README.md

 and then going to `http://localhost:8001`.

-**5. Set up the Lambda function triggered by SQS messages that store the measurements.**
+### 5. Set up the Lambda function triggered by SQS messages that store the measurements

 1) Zip the Python file and create the Lambda function
 ```